Azure/Azure-CloudIntelligence-SolutionAuthoringWorkspace/docs/solution-publishing.md

 contributors for a solution and as long as you are one of them, you can go ahead and do it on CIS!
 Here’s how you do it:

 ## Steps
+1. Contact the CIS team to have a solution ID issued for you at [caqseng@microsoft.com](mailto:caqseng@microsoft.com).

-1. Create your solution in your workspace.
+2. Create your solution in your workspace.
 2. Test the solution by deploying it using SAW (Solution Authoring Workbench) into 'Custom Solutions'.
 3. [Check the solution into CIS source code](#checking-in-solution-source-code)
 4. [Publish the solution](#publishing-your-solution-to-cis).